-The AP1000® pressurized water reactor (PWR) is based on a simple concept: In the event of a design-basis accident, such as a main coolant-pipe break, the plant is designed to achieve and maintain safe shutdown condition without operator action, and without the need for ac power or pumps.
-Rather than relying on active components, such as diesel generators and pumps, the AP1000 plant relies on natural forces - gravity, natural circulation and compressed gases - to keep the core and the containment from overheating.
+The AP1000® pressurized water reactor (PWR) is based on a simple concept: In the event of a design-basis accident, such as a main coolant-pipe break, the reactor is designed to achieve and maintain safe shutdown conditions without operator action, and without the need for ac power or pumps.
+Rather than relying on active components, such as diesel generators and pumps, the AP1000 reactor relies on natural forces - gravity, natural circulation and compressed gases - to keep the core and the containment from overheating.

 The AP1000 PWR provides multiple levels of defense for accident mitigation (defense-in-depth), resulting in extremely low core-damage probabilities while minimizing the occurrences of containment flooding, pressurization and heat-up.
-Defense-in-depth is integral to the AP1000 plant design, with a multitude of individual plant features including the selection of appropriate materials; quality assurance during design and construction; well-trained operators; and an advanced control system and plant design that provide substantial margins for plant operation before approaching safety limits.
+Defense-in-depth is integral to the AP1000 reactor design, with a multitude of individual reactor features including the selection of appropriate materials; quality assurance during design and construction; well-trained operators; and an advanced control system and reactor design that provide substantial margins for plant operation before approaching safety limits.
 In addition to these protections, the following features contribute to defense-in-depth of the AP1000 reactor:

-The AP1000 plant has a unique capability to respond to extreme, Fukushima-like events due to three fundamental safety advancements:
+The AP1000 reactor has a unique capability to respond to extreme, Fukushima-like events due to three fundamental safety advancements:

 Non-safety Systems.
-The non safety-related systems respond to the day-to-day plant transients, or fluctuations in plant conditions.
+The non-safety-related systems respond to the day-to-day reactor transients, or fluctuations in plant conditions.
 For events that could lead to overheating of the core, these highly reliable non-safety systems actuate automatically to provide a first level of defense to reduce the likelihood of unnecessary actuation and operation of the safety-related systems.